MeganRoberts-dev/march-24-hackathon/README.md

 In a busy world with many of us working from home, it can be difficult to take time and find a true moment of happiness in our day.
 Studies have shown how important both laughter and moments of calm can be to alleviate some of life's stress.
 We therefore decided to build a platform that can provide these things to a user, right on their screen.

-** Possibly opening content from webpage if this relates to the "problem" **

 ## Objectives

 To celebrate World Happiness Day, our objective was to create a harmonious space where users could navigate to content that would provide them with happiness.
 This meant creating content that would appeal to people looking for different things:

 1. An online moment of calm - achieved through a visual and auditory experience.
-2. Reinvigorating energy - by playing a game with a soundtrack to match.
+2. Reinvigorating energy - by playing a game.
+3. A inspirational uplift - found in a mesmerising visual space.

 We then wanted a user to be able to share their happiness with others by incorporating an email service.